jrnold/jrnold.me/pages/research.md

 With [Hein Goemans](http://www.rochester.edu/college/faculty/hgoemans/)

-We develop a measure of the historical reputation of leaders' using their Wikipedia pages.
+We develop a measure of the historical reputation of leaders&lsquo; using their Wikipedia pages.

 - [draft](https://s3.amazonaws.com/docs.jrnold.me/Arnold_Goemans_Leaders_Fame.pdf)